opendocsg/slw-judgments-backfill/2017_SGHC_207/report.md

 Since no agreement on the fees was forthcoming, it is out of the above directions that the present application by the Plaintiff arises.

 10     It bears mention that the Plaintiff sought to set aside the decision in _TTI 2012_ and/or the VAF Orders.
-The Court of Appeal in _The Royal Bank of Scotland NV (formerly known as ABN Amro Bank NV) and others v TT International Ltd (nTan Corporate Advisory Pte Ltd and others, other parties) and another appeal_ [2015] 5 SLR 1104 (“ _TTI 2015_ ”) declined to do so, though it noted the possibility of setting aside the Scheme.
+The Court of Appeal in _The Royal Bank of Scotland NV (formerly known as ABN Amro Bank NV) and others v TT International Ltd (nTan Corporate Advisory Pte Ltd and others, other parties) and another appeal_ <span class="citation">[2015] 5 SLR 1104</span> (“ _TTI 2015_ ”) declined to do so, though it noted the possibility of setting aside the Scheme.
 However, both the MC and the Defendant resisted the setting aside of the Scheme.

 11     Up till the present proceedings, in addition to an initial $500,000 non-refundable deposit (“the Deposit”), the Defendant has already paid $10,266,164 to the Plaintiff.
 This $10,266,164 corresponds to all of the Plaintiff’s billed time costs for the period from 28 October 2008 to 31 May 2011 (“the Billed Time Costs”), save for a sum of $401,150 for April 2009, for which the Plaintiff had initially issued a credit note (“the Credit Note”).